Elao/blog/content/dev/from-react-native-init-to-app-stores-real-quick.en.md

 - On the _Launch Images Source_ line, click the _User Asset Catalog_ button, then click _migrate_.
 - Once done, click the little grey arrow at the end of the _App Icons Source_ line.

-Click on the newly created _LaunchImage_ catalog, and fill every required launch screen with the corresponding format from the generated image forlder.
+<span class="side-note">🔧</span> Click on the newly created _LaunchImage_ catalog, and fill every required launch screen with the corresponding format from the generated image forlder.

-_Note:_ If you're having trouble figuring out which format correspond to wich case, the alert tab on the left will tell you exactly what size is expected for each image.
+<span class="side-note light">💡</span> _If you're having trouble figuring out which format correspond to wich case, the alert tab on the left will tell you exactly what size is expected for each image._

 ![](/images/posts/2017/from-react-native-init-to-app-stores-real-quick/notice.png)

-Finally, go back in the _General_ tab, in the _App Icons and Launch Images_ section, do the follwing:
+<span class="side-note">🔧</span> Finally, go back in the _General_ tab, in the _App Icons and Launch Images_ section, do the follwing:

 * As _Launch Images Source_ select __LaunchImage__.
 * Empty the __Launch Screen File__.

 ![](/images/posts/2017/from-react-native-init-to-app-stores-real-quick/launch_screen_setup.png)

-_Note:_ You can now delete the `LAunchScreen.xib` in the _AcmeApp_ folder.
+<span class="side-note light">💡</span> _You can now delete the `LaunchScreen.xib` in the `AcmeApp` folder._

 ##### Android

-Create a `android/app/src/main/res/drawable/splash_screen.xml` file:
+<span class="side-note">🔧</span> Create a `android/app/src/main/res/drawable/splash_screen.xml` file:

 {{< highlight xml >}}
 <?xml version="1.0" encoding="utf-8"?>